AnyChart/docs.anychart.com/Basic_Charts/Vertical/Step_Line_Chart.md

 This article explains how to create a Vertical Step Line chart in AnyChart.

 To learn more about vertical charts in general and how to customize them, see [Vertical Charts (Overview)](Overview).
-You can also read about the settings available for the [Step Line](../Step_Line_Chart) chart.
+You can also read the [Step Line Chart](../Step_Line_Chart) article to learn about other available settings.

 ## Quick Start